contraindications and side effects of royal jelly

 • Similar cases have been documented in Australia.
 One report recounted how five asthmatics had suffered adverse reactions.
 A 34-year-old woman stopped breathing and had to be ventilated.[2]

 • A 2015 study conducted by El-Aidy WK et al, on mice, showed the effects of honey, royal jelly and propolis on asthma-induced mice.
-From all three bee products only propolis exhibited considerable ameliorative effects against asthma.
+From all three bee products, only propolis exhibited considerable ameliorative effects against asthma.
 The mice treated with honey, and the ones treated with royal jelly exhibited an increased incidence of asthma cascade events due to increased inflammatory cells.

 4. You can be allergic to royal jelly even if you are not allergic to anything else.

 benefits of royal jelly• A 33-year-old Japanese male developed severe facial pruritus and erythema, followed by vertigo, numbness in his fingers, generalized pruritus, wheals, dyspnea, wheezing and impaired consciousness.
-He was treated with corticosteroid and fluid therapy, and his symptoms subsided.
+He was treated with corticosteroids and fluid therapy, and his symptoms subsided.
 Upon allergy testing, his only positive reaction was to royal jelly.[7]

 • The most serious case was reported in Australia of an 11-year-old girl who died of what was diagnosed as an asthma attack.
 When she took a double dose of royal jelly she developed a wheeze and severe diarrhoea, started having bronchial spasms, and was taken to hospital.[2]